filecoin-project/FIPs/FIPS/fip-xxxx-deal-collateral.md

 More efficient and flexible storage functionality could be implemented in smart contracts if they were not constrained by the built-in market actor.

-Because the built-in market deal is required intermediary, its minimum deal collateral constitutes a network policy for all data.
+Because the built-in market deal is a required intermediary, its minimum deal collateral constitutes a network policy for all data.
 Making the built-in market optional implies making this deal collateral optional at a network level.
 This proposal is to explicitly accept that optionality rather than either continue to require the built-in storage market as an intermediary for all data onboarding,